gabrielmcg/vp-netlify-test/backup-restore/simplivity-backups.md

 ## Restore

-Right-click on the special VM, in this case hpe-VM-in-dockervols-Docker\_HPE.
+Right-click on the special VM, in this case `hpe-VM-in-dockervols-Docker_HPE`.
 On the `Configure` tab, select `HPE SimpliVity Search Backups` as shown in Figure 24.

  ![ "Search backups"][media-search-backups-png]